Mar 21, 2023

 Based on the intended use and reasonably foreseeable misuse, identify hazards that could lead to hazardous situations and harm.

-- Use risk analysis tools to identify risks: Choose the tools you will use to measure risk (discussed more later) and then use them to identity risks posed by your processes, users, suppliers, maintenance tasks, shipping, production equipment, etc.
+- Use risk analysis tools to identify risks: Choose the tools you will use to measure risk (discussed more later) and then use them to identify risks posed by your processes, users, suppliers, maintenance tasks, shipping, production equipment, etc.

 - Control risks: The goal here is to reduce risks to an acceptable level, as defined in your risk policy, using design features, protective measures like alarms, and, of course, information such as warning labels.

-- Weigh the risks versus the benefits: This is fairly self-explanatory, but the end goal is to ensure that the clinical benefits of your device outweigh residual risks.
+- Weigh the risks versus the benefits: This is fairly self-explanatory, but the end goal is to ensure that the clinical benefits of your device outweigh the residual risks.
 This needs to be reassessed throughout the life of the device.

 3 – Review the risk management outcomes and create a report